jacobwojoski/dice-stats-ts/README.md

 - [League of Foundry Developers](https://github.com/League-of-Foundry-Developers/foundry-vtt-types) for their work on Foundry VTT Types.
 - [studio315b](https://gitlab.com/studio315b/foundryvtt-tools) for his/her work on the Foundry Toolkit, which I used as basis for this project.
 - [Foundry Gaming](https://foundryvtt.com) for their amazing work on the VTT we all know and love.

+___

+# DEVELOPER NOTES

+### Dice Stats Overview
+Dice stats stores roll data for players to allow users to track and view how they're rolling thoughout a session or a compaign. **The main design goal to to get session stats.** Over long term play all graphs end up leading to the average.
+You can see this by rolling lots of dice and getting the average.
+I want to display per session stats as that can very drasticaly.
+Nothings better than seeing the fighters roll 4 20's and 4 1's with nothing in the middle.

+#### Players joining the game & Syncing data between players
+Dice Stats, as with all FoundryVTT modules, is a client side module.
+All players in foundry load their own instance of the modue.
+Becasue of this when a player joins, dice stats tries to load in data from the database.
+From that point on clients never pull data from the database unless the user presses the UI button on a form to reload from database or leaves and rejoins.

+Whenever somone else rolls from this point on each client will parse the chat message and save the data locally.
+The person who created the chat message will update the database with whatever values they have saved for themselves. **NOTE: This means if a player joins, Clears their data and makes a roll.
+All their data in the DB will be removed**

+#### Handling chat messages
+1. Dice Stats waits for a Foundry Chat Message using the *createChatMessage* hook.
+2. Checks if the message was a roll using Foundry built in Foundry.isRoll()
+3. Make a system_specific_message_parser (Or a generic_message_parser if none are defined).
+Passes the entire message object into the parser which tries to convert the system specifc structure into the generic **MSG_ROLL_OBJ**.
+4. Return the msg_obj to then gets passed into the top level of dice_stats to add it to local data storage
+5. If database is enabled whoever is the owner if the chat msg updates their dice info in the database

+#### Handling UI Components
+1. User Opens a form page using the scene buttons **NOTE: Because of this You must be in a scene for these buttons to be visible.
+Otherwise you can open the displays by copying the open-displays-macro.js into a macro file for players to use**
+2. UI gets rendered.
+As the form loads a getData() method is run where the form asks DiceStats to convert whatever data is needed for the form into a HBS data sctructure. **NOTE: Handlebars is bad a dealing with arrays especially multi dim arrays.
+Because all the dice data is stored in multi dimentional arrays I need to convert the local data into a HBS specific object that turns multi dim arrays into 1d arrays.**
+3. Render the HBS html using the HBS data received

+### What does each piece do
+- database: Interacting with FoundryVTT Flags to store and load player data betweegames
+- forms:    UI Components that extend foundrys default UI classes
+- import:   Google Charts lib for displaying nice graphs
+- local_storage:    The main storage Object structure for Dice Stats Player /* Top level storage object */
+        System Info /* Roll Information that usually tied to specific systems */ Degree Success Info         ( Fails / Success / Crits / etc ) System Specifc Roll Info    ( Attacks / Saves / Initiative / etc )
+            Dice Pools                  ( Advantage / Disadvantage / # Successes EX:BitD )
+        Dice /* Array of DICE Objects */
+            DieType /* D2, D4, D6, D8 ... etc */
+            DieMax  /* max possible value from die roll */ RollResults=[0:DieMax] /* Array of size DieMax thats an int to track num of times each value was rolled */ BlindRollResults /* Same as above but hidden from players untill GM pushes from this chart to RollResults */ Streaks /* Increasing numbers in a row 4,5,6 : 17,18,19 etc */ Message Roll Info       /* All data from message thats important, System Parsers handle getting what we need.
+This gets sorted and placed in local Info */
+        Message Die info    /* Die Specifc info from message thats important */
+- message_parsers:  /* System specific implementation to pull data from Foundry Message objects to be stored in Message Objects */
+- utils: Utility funtions
+    hbs_helpers:/* Helper funtions for handlebars templates */
+    hbs_packer: /* Convert local_storage into objects that handlebars templates can use */
+    hooks:      /* Deal with any foundry specifc hooks like init & createChatMessage */
+    sockets:    /* A way to update data between different clients (players) */
+    utils:      /* Misc Utility funtions */